liukun-msft/working-docs/amqp/cbs-nodes-close-issue/working-notes.md

         })
         .subscribeOn(Schedulers.boundedElastic());
 ```
-This is because when the first time of `sendLink.close()` and `receiveLink.close()` been called, it won't emit complete signal when link is remoteActive.
+This is because when `sendLink.close()` and `receiveLink.close()` been called at the first time, it won't emit complete signal when link is remoteActive.
 So the `sendLinkHandler` and `receiveLinkHandler` couldn't go through complete method to send out `closeMono`.

 **Code Details**